 As far as the entire album goes, things are pretty evenly put together, with few songs standing out and most everything being marginally solid and entertaining.
 While indeed quite campy, “Infection” does a good job at avoiding the slapstick self-parody that Dream Evil has been shamelessly engaging in of late.
 Safe sing along anthems such as “The Outlaw” and “666 - The Enemy Within” remind heavily of a number of catchy mid-tempo works heard on “Renegade” and “Crimson Thunder”, with the usual mix of simplistic songwriting and predictable melodies.
 The high points are the doom-laden opener “Patient Zero” and the epically deep and fairly complex “Redemption”, while the low point is the ballad “Send Me A Sign” which is actually a cover so blame can’t be wholly lamed on Hammerfall for the redundant folk acoustic line that meanders and the anti-climactic melodies that it carries.

 On the whole, not the worst album that Hammerfall has ever put out, but definitely not a must have for those who can only take this kind of cliché steeped music in small doses.
 The lead guitar work has been downplayed pretty significantly here and there’s nothing to really captivate the adventurous power metal fan who goes for grandiose ballads like “Glory To The Brave” or highflying adventures in melodic speed like “The Dragon Lies Bleeding”.
-But aside from the signature cloaked and plate mail toting knight sporting a great war hammer on the album art, there’s not a whole lot to complain about here.
+But aside from the signature cloaked and plate mail toting knight sporting a great war hammer on the album art being absent, there’s not a whole lot to complain about here.

 Here’s something that’ll throw you for a loop: Hammerfall not releasing a bad album.
 Yes, that hasn’t happened in a while, now, has it?
 After their last album had maybe one or two decent songs in a mire of less interesting, overly-cheery pap, I wasn’t expecting much from this.
 Like everyone else I was confused at the cover art, which is so unfitting for this band and their sound that everyone pretty much expected them to go all groove on us, like so many other bands have.
 But lo and behold, they pretty much just released another album of their signature ultra-polished, sickly sweet, super-cheesy Swedish power metal, only with a few songs that have slightly darker lyrics.